The following are organizations that have been set up to assist or regulate art in Russia.

 The Hermitage offers a huge interactive website with digitized art, online history, and more.

-The Moscow Museum of Modern Art has a website all in Russian, but they have a good deal of their collection photographed and online.
+The Moscow Museum of Modern Art has a website in Russian and English, with a good deal of their collection photographed and online.

 Moscow Biennale is a festival sponsored by the Federal Agency for Culture and Cinematography.
 It seeks to place Russian contemporary art at the forefront of world culture, as the Tchaikovsky Competition and Golden Mask have done for music and theatre.